 - New Student Orientation.
-Orientation will be the week of August 11, 2014.
+Orientation will be the August 12-15, 2014.
 Attendance is mandatory.
 Law classes begin Monday, August 18.
 Follow the link to the official orientation website, which contains everything you need to know, including the agenda, reading assignments for the various sessions, and a checklist of things you need to bring with you.

 - Immunization Requirements.
 Texas law requires all students to provide documentation that they have received two MMR vaccinations during their lifetime if they are born in 1957 or later.
 Students over the age of 22 are not required to provide proof of meningitis vaccination.
 Please check your shot records.
 You will not be allowed to enroll, or even attend Orientation, without submitting this documentation.
 More information, including the proper forms and list of approved exemptions, can be found by clicking here.
 Please submit your records to the law school admissions office as we are required to verify that you have submitted them.
 We will forward the records on to Student Health Services.

 - Update your contact information.
 Both the law school and main University will likely send you things throughout the summer via mail and email, making it vital that we have your current contact information.
 You mail email updates to firstname.lastname@example.org

 - Parking Permits.
 Permits (“ePermits”) can be purchased through the University Parking Services website, www.parking.ttu.edu (eRaider required).
 The parking lot directly in front of the law school is a reserved lot (R21) and spaces are awarded off of a waitlist.
 You can get on the waitlist through by calling Parking Services (806-742-7275).
 The next closest lots are “Commuter” lots.
 Lots C11-C16 are still very close to the law school.